ArchipelagoMW/Archipelago/worlds/kh2/docs/en_Kingdom Hearts 2.md

 You can think of these as requiring X number of Proofs of Nonexistence to open the final door.

 <h2 style="text-transform:none";>What is Hitlist/Bounties?:</h2>
-The hitlist goal sets items named "bounty" on selected later fights, and you need to collect the amount you chose in your yaml to win. <br>
+The Hitlist goal adds "bounty" items to select late-game fights and locations, and you need to collect X amount of them to win.<br>
 The list of possible locations that can contain a bounty:

 - Each of the 13 Data Fights